tehamalab/tarakimu/README.rst

-A python library for number to Swahili words conversion
+A tool for Swahili and English number to words conversion written in Python

 * Free software: BSD license